semuhsincem/ReactReduxECommerceDemo/README.md

 # ReactReduxECommerceDemo

 A demo project about React&Redux.
-I used json-server.First of all, you can download json-server package.
+I used json-server.
+First of all, you can start json-server file.